 You can build up your characters through what they say.
 Write the exact words that your characters say.
-Fill in the names of your characters in the left-hand column and then write what they say in
+Fill in the names of your characters in the left-hand column and then write what they say in the present ten

-Describe the setting Present tense.
+Describe the setting -ne tense.
 Names of characters What they say in the present tense